 Two completely different conditions, but the humble beetroot can help prevent or slow progress of both of these conditions.

 Dementia is a different kettle of fish.
-It is thought that the high concentration of nitrates within beetroot, and the subsequent conversion to nitric oxide, help with slowly the progression of dementia.
+It is thought that the high concentration of nitrates within beetroot, and the subsequent conversion to nitric oxide, help with slowing the progression of dementia.
 It is thought to do this by the nitric oxide acting on the blood vessels in the brain, widening them and increasing blood flow to the brain - this is never a bad thing!
-(Unless it's a haemorrhage of course!).
+(Unless it's a hemorrhage of course!).
 Folic acid in the beetroot is also thought to help protect against dementia and Alzheimers.

 of which Sugar